 (1) In this section —

-public authority and public officer have the meanings given to those terms in section 3 of the Corruption and Crime Commission Act 2003.
+public authority and public officer have the meanings given to those terms in section 3 of the Corruption, Crime and Misconduct Act 2003.

 (2) A Commission may, for the purposes of the inquiry, serve written notice on a public authority or public officer, requiring the authority or officer to produce a statement of information.